Tell me more ×

 Currently we have two columns:

-We also have custom field definition column which inherits from TaxonomyField which in filter view shows only values from documents existing in a library.
+We also have a custom field definition column which inherits from TaxonomyField which in filter view shows only values from documents existing in a library.

 I’ve tried to find the way to provide this filtering.
 After searching it looks like there is no simple way to do this for managed metadata column.
-Looking at net also didn’t get any conclusive answers.
+Looking at net also didn’t give any conclusive answers.
 I’ve found only one place where someone asked the same question, but the answers are not satisfactory for my case.

-2 Answers
+2 Answers 2

 We were finally able to resolve the issue.
 In short - to work you need to change the way how OOTB Filter code works to way that it thinks that it is operating with SPFieldLookup.